 MS in Accounting and Information Analysis Admissions

-A complete application must be received by Graduate Programs Office by the listed deadlines in order to be considered for Fall 2020 admission.
+A complete application must be received by Graduate Programs Office by the listed deadlines in order to be considered for the current entering class.
 Deadlines that fall on a weekend or holiday are extended to the next business day.

 - Domestic Students: December 1

 - International Students: December 1

 The following application requirements are waived for Lehigh Accounting Majors: